tddewey/tdd-progress/readme.txt

 == Changelog ==

+= 1.1 =
+* Left some debugging code for the advanced debug bar in the script.
+Have to remove it to make this thing work.

 = .1 =
 The first version

 == Upgrade Notice ==

+= 1.1 =
+* Blocking bugfix.
+Plugin won't work unless you upgrade

 = .1 =
 Yes, you should totally upgrade to the first version released...